toobrian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-scripts dealing with standard output and input redirection.pipe,filter
+scripts dealing with standard output and input redirections this should work